nunofachada/cf4ocl/docs/userguide.md

 # Overview {#ug_overview}

-The C Framework for OpenCL, _cf4ocl_, is a cross-platform pure C99 object-oriented framework for developing and benchmarking OpenCL projects in C/C++.
-It aims to:
+The C Framework for OpenCL, _cf4ocl_, is a cross-platform pure C object-oriented framework for developing and benchmarking [OpenCL][] projects in C. It aims to:

-* Promote the rapid development of OpenCL programs in C/C++.
+1. Promote the rapid development of OpenCL programs in C, with support for C++.
-* Assist in the benchmarking of OpenCL events, such as kernel execution and data transfers.
+2. Assist in the benchmarking of OpenCL events, such as kernel execution and data transfers.
-* Simplify the analysis of the OpenCL environment and of kernel requirements.
+3. Simplify the analysis of the OpenCL environment and of kernel requirements.

 ## Features {#ug_features}